fiduswriter/fiduswriter/README.md

   pip install -r requirements.txt

-6. copy fiduswriter/settings.py-default to fiduswriter/settings.py

-7. Edit the settings.py file with a text editor and adjust it to fit your needs.
+6. If you want to go beyond a local test installation, copy configuraiton.py-default to configuration.py, and edit configuration.py with a text editor, adjusting it to fit your needs.

-8. Synchronize the DB and create a superuser by typing:
+7. Synchronize the DB and create a superuser by typing:

   python manage.py syncdb